CSE512-14W/a3-luheng-pany5/README.md

 Therefore, we changed the dataset from track-level to artist-level.
 Instead of computing co-occurrence between tags and songs, we compute the co-occurrence between artists and tags instead.
 For example, if "Coldplay" has lots of songs tagged as "britpop" or "soft rock", then we consider "Coldplay" can be labeled as a "britpop"/"soft rock" artist.

+Moreover, we filtered artists with very small amount of tags and tags that are rarely used.
+This results in a reasonable -sized dataset for our final visualization.
+Our final dataset still contains 10,000 most popular artists and more than 400 tags, which is a lot to explore!

 ### Noisiness of User-add Tags
+The tags from the Last.fm dataset are added by listeners, which are noisy and heterogeneous by nature.
+While some tags are about music genres, as we expected, there are other tags about geographic information or simply meaningless, for example: top 40, love at first listen, my favorites.
+These meaningless tags can hurt the quality of our artist-tag network a lot.
+For example, a meaningless tag such as "favorite" can lead from Justin Bieber to Marilyn Manson.

+We deal with this problem by using blacklisting and whitelisting.
+We created a blacklist for meaningless tags as mentioned above.
+On the other hand, we created a whitelist for tags including all the music genres fetched from other data sources to improve tag quality in general.
+Tags in the whitelist are included in the final dataset regardless of their frequency.

 ### Relevance-Popularity Trade-off of Artists